microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerbucket.md

 ---
 title: "plannerBucket resource type"
-description: "Represents a bucket for tasks in a plan in Microsoft 365.
-It is contained in a plannerPlan and can have a collection of plannerTasks."
+description: "Represents a bucket for tasks in a plan in Microsoft 365."
 author: "TarkanSevilmis"
 ms.localizationpriority: medium
 ms.prod: "planner"